 Card 1 1 2 3 4 5 6 7 8

-Variable MID RO
+Variable MID R0

 Туре A8 F

-Define the following cards, 2 and 3, for each active degree of freedom.
-This data is terminated by the next "" card or when all six degrees-of-freedom are defined.
+Degree of Freedom Card Pairs.
+For each active degree of freedom include a pair of cards 2 and 3.
+This data is terminated by the next keyword ("") card or when all six degrees of freedom have been specified.

 Card 2 1 2 3 4 5 6 7 8

-Variable DOF ТҮРЕ K D CDF TDF
+Variable DOF TYPE K D CDF TDF

 Туре I I F F F F

 Card 3 1 2 3 4 5 6 7 8

 Variable FLCID HLCID C1 C2 DLE GLCID

+Туре F F F F F I

-MID Material identification.
+VARIABLE DESCRIPTION MID Material identification.
 A unique number or label not exceeding 8 characters must be specified.

-VARIABLE DESCRIPTION RO Mass density, see also volume in SECTION_BEAM definition.
+RO Mass density, see also volume in SECTION_BEAM definition.
 DOF Active degree-of-freedom, a number between 1 and 6 inclusive.
 Each value of DOF can only be used once.
 The active degree-of-freedom is measured in the local coordinate system for the discrete beam element.
 TYPE The default behavior is elastic.
 For inelastic behavior input 1.
 K Elastic loading/unloading stiffness.
 This is required input for inelastic behavior.
 D Optional viscous damping coefficient.
 CDF Compressive displacement at failure.
 Input as a positive number.
 After failure, no forces are carried.
 This option does not apply to zero length springs.
 EQ.0.0: inactive.
 TDF Tensile displacement at failure.
 After failure, no forces are carried.
 EQ.0.0: inactive.
 FLCID Load curve ID, see DEFINE_CURVE.
-For option TYPE=0, this curve defines force or moment versus deflection for nonlinear elastic behavior.
-For option TYPE=1, this curve defines the yield force versus plastic deflection.
+For option TYPE = 0, this curve defines force or moment versus deflection for nonlinear elastic behavior.
+For option TYPE = 1, this curve defines the yield force versus plastic deflection.
 If the origin of the curve is at (0,0) the force magnitude is identical in tension and compression, i.e., only the sign changes.
 If not, the yield stress in the compression is used when the spring force is negative.
 The plastic displacement increases monotonically in this implementation.
 The load curve is required input.
 HLCID Load curve ID, see DEFINE_CURVE, defining force versus relative velocity (Optional).
 If the origin of the curve is at (0,0) the force magnitude is identical for a given magnitude of the relative velocity, i.e., only the sign changes.
 C1 Damping coefficient.
+C2 Damping coefficient

+VARIABLE DESCRIPTION

-C2 Damping coefficient DLE Factor to scale time units.
+DLE Factor to scale time units.

 GLCID Optional load curve ID, see DEFINE_CURVE, defining a scale factor versus deflection for load curve ID, HLCID.
 If zero, a scale factor of unity is assumed.

-If TYPE=0, elastic behavior is obtained.
+If TYPE = 0, elastic behavior is obtained.
 In this case, if the linear spring stiffness is used, the force, F, is given by:

-$$F = F_0 + K\Delta L + D\Delta \dot{L}$$
+$$F = F_0 + K \times \Delta L + D \times \Delta \dot{L}$$